 “Almost everything will work again if you unplug it for a few minutes, including you.”Anne Lamott

-After your digital detox is over, unfollow anyone that doesn’t make you feel amazing.
+After your digital detox is over, unfollow and unsubscribe from anything that doesn’t make you feel amazing.
 Clear out space for more good in your life!

 This is my favorite one on the list!

 Schedule in a luxurious act of self-love ahead of time.
 Have your partner give you a massage, buy yourself flowers, get your nails done, or get a cup of coffee you’ve been eyeing.